dnyaneshwarwagh0072/jan-22-web-fundamentals/Assignment's/Feb-21-to-26/feb-22/README.md

 Assignment : 1

          A calculator...
 No functionality.
-But with the CSS.
+But with the CSS: :

     https://nanawagh.github.io/jan-22-web-fundamentals/Assignment's/Feb-21-to-26/feb-22/calculator.html